Virginia Tech® home

 Colin Baker in the classroom

-Colin Baker, Assistant Director of K-12 Education and Outreach, Montgomery County Public Schools, AP/College Board
+Colin Baker, Program Director of K-12 Education, Montgomery County Public Schools, AP/College Board

-Colin G Baker is the Assistant Director for K-12 Education and Outreach at CEUTTSS.
+Colin G Baker is the Program Director for K-12 Education at CEUTS.
 He has served as Co-Chair of the College Board's Advanced Placement European History Development Committee, as Exam Leader of AP European History exams and as Department Chair of Social Studies at Blacksburg High School, Virginia where he currently teaches.
 His academic interests include research and publications resulting from field work at Verdun, France and the UK National Archives in Kew, London.
 Amongst his degrees he holds a MA (Hons) in Politics and Modern History from the University of Edinburgh, Scotland.

-At CEUTTSS Colin is involved in the planning of materials, events and professional development opportunities for K-12 teachers in Virginia and the mid-Atlantic related to the EU and modern Europe.
+At CEUTS Colin is involved in the planning of materials, events and professional development opportunities for K-12 teachers in Virginia and the mid-Atlantic related to the EU and modern Europe.
 He also organizes regional events for high-school students related to the EU.
-Several of the K-12 programs at CEUTTSS involve collaboration with teachers and students in Europe.
-Please get in touch with Colin at cbakermcps@vt.edu to explore possibilities for collaboration and learn about the K-12 programs offered at CEUTTSS and the various partnerships we have with state, regional and European educational organizations.
+Several of the K-12 programs at CEUTS involve collaboration with teachers and students in Europe.
+Please get in touch with Colin at cbakermcps@vt.edu to explore possibilities for collaboration and learn about the K-12 programs offered at CEUTS and the various partnerships we have with state, regional and European educational organizations.

 cbakermcps@vt.edu